Genesis G70: Facelift

-On September 8, 2020, Genesis announced a facelift G70, which went on sale in the South Korean market on October 20, 2020.
-The facelift incorporates new corporate design cues from the GV80 crossover SUV and second generation G80 sedan, including new front and rear bumpers, headlights, taillights, and a new grille design.
-Interior changes include an optional 10.25 inch (26 cm) infotainment screen with Android Auto and Apple CarPlay features.
-Whereas the changes were generally well-received in the North American market, the changes were polarizing in the Korean market.
+On September 8, 2020, Genesis announced a facelift G70, which went on sale in South Korean market on October 20, 2020.
+The facelift incorporates new corporate design cues from the GV80 crossover SUV and second generation G80 sedan, including new front and rear bumpers, headlights, taillights, and a new grill design.
+Interior changes include an optional 10.25-inch (26cm) infotainment screen.
+Whereas the changes were generally well received in the North American market, the changes were polarizing in the Korean market.
 Many evaluations were saying that the design of the previous model was better, and in particular, the taillights were criticized for looking forcibly inserted.

-The facelift G70 was released as a 2022 model in the United States, where the optional manual transmission was also discontinued.
+The facelift G70 was released as a 2022 model in the United States, where the optional manual transmission was discontinued.
+On May 19, 2023, Genesis released a refreshed G70 in the South Korean market.
+A 2.5-liter turbo-charged Smart-Stream G2.5 T-GDI engine replaced the old 2.0-liter turbo-charged Theta II T-GDI engine.
+Additional changes include a new touch screen climate control, rear view mirror and various trim updates.

 Shooting Brake

 In May 2021, Genesis introduced a station wagon version of the G70 specifically for European markets, called the Shooting Brake.
-The rear end has undergone the biggest changes, where the roof is longer and slightly sloping.
+The rear end underwent the biggest changes, where the roof is longer and slightly sloping.
 The trunk space is slightly larger than the sedan.
-Powertrain options are either a 2.0L turbocharged Theta II gasoline engine or a 2.2L R II diesel engine, both of which are mated to an 8-speed automatic transmission.
+Powertrain options are either a 2.0L turbo-charged Theta II gasoline engine or a 2.2L R II diesel engine, both of which are mated to an 8-speed automatic transmission.
 Interior and exterior images of the G70 Shooting Brake were unveiled on May 12, 2021.

 The G70 Shooting Brake went on sale in Europe in the second half of 2021.
 In South Korea, it was officially released on June 27, 2022.
 The models are included in the Gasoline 2.0 Turbo Premium and Gasoline 2.0 Turbo Sport Package.
 It expands the open area by moving the trunk junction forward based on the appearance of the existing G70 model.
 4:2:4 seats and 465 liters of basic trunk space were applied, securing a maximum loading space of 1,535 liters.
 It is equipped with 10 airbag systems, front collision prevention assistance, rear-seat passenger notification, and lane maintenance assistance.
-In addition 10.25-inch display, Genesis Carplay, and voice recognition vehicle control technology are applied.
+In addition, 10.25-inch display, Genesis CarPlay, and voice recognition vehicle control technology are applied.